 Dear Senator ___________________:

-I understand that the Senate Select Committee sent a report to the Senate Rules Committee July 21 recommending that the full Senate 1) find Enron in contempt, and 2) impose on Enron unprecedented financial penalties.
+I understand that the Senate Select Committee sent a report to the Senate Rules Committee on July 21 recommending that the full Senate 1) find Enron in contempt, and 2) impose on Enron unprecedented financial penalties.
 This is a critical issue because it goes directly to the heart of the basic due process protections afforded every citizen.
-We urge you to reject the committee’s recommendation.
+We urge you to reject the committee’s recommendation and accept our offer in its place.

+We have offered to make an enormous number of sensitive documents available to the committee.
+To ensure confidentiality is maintained in return, we have requested a protective order, granted and overseen by a California state court.
+We have also asked for a non-waiver agreement.
+These are common requests in legal proceedings, and they should be a welcome and integral part of any legislative investigation, including the Select Committee’s.
+We are discouraged that the Select Committee has thus far found little if any room in its activities for these and other fundamental legal protections.

 For several months, Enron has worked in good faith with the committee and has made every effort to bridge our differences and avoid litigation.
 We regret that an agreement has still not been reached and that the committee has elected to hold Enron in contempt and recommend coercive sanctions.